lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 Having recaptured these complex networks in some depth, I can then examine them, in chapter five, for their relation to our current understanding of radical and mainstream printing circles.

+[By looking for clusters in the big hairball] I will Think about individual printers as having political allegiances (as in Dissenting societies, radical publishers, correspondence societies) Authors choosing publishers strategically.
 My network graphs will model individual “politics” [as a complex, socially defined thing] rather than a set of concrete and unchanging ideological stances.
-[By looking for clusters in the big hairball] I will Think about individual printers as having political allegiances (as in Dissenting societies, radical publishers, correspondence societies) Authors choosing publishers strategically.

 Having identified the radical elements in the publishing world, I will interrogate the radicals’ claims to marginalization.
 Are they as socially estranged from the mainstream as they frame themselves?

-My question is: who was publishing?
 Are we not seeing these texts?
 Conservative works/responses overrepresented in the corpora?
+(Complicate the story of popularity?)

 Inchbald’s The Massacre circulated in manuscript, not published….
 Alternative print markets and alternative circulation.

-(Complicate the story of popularity?)
+I will also critically interrogate my own research practices, [seeking connections with work by people like [TL Cowan??]] to engage ethically with the intentional discovery and exposure of communities which intentionally operated “under the radar.”
 And how to ethically engage with things that circulated intentionally under the radar, intentionally trying not to be collected into some big systematized database?
-Or maybe I undo the argument that this was happening surreptitiously/underground?

 TODO: read Radical Underworld